perpetual-education-personal/order-of-importance/README.md

 - Students can fork the repo and use it as an optional resume piece

-- This might be a bit long-winded as we (derek in this case) writes it - but hopefully we can keep it really clear and simple
+- This might be a bit long-winded as we (derek in this case) writes it - but hopefully we can then edit it down and keep it clear and simple

 ---